linazoo/second-phase/resources/agile.md

 <a id="standups"></a>
 ## Team Standups

-Team standups are basically a way for the team to communicate often on the work being done by the group.
+Team standups are a way for the team to communicate often on the work being done by the group.
 Typcially the client, devs, testers, leads will be a part of that standup.
 It's important to have all the major participants in the day to day involved so that if there are any roadblocks, they can be escalated quickly.

 Typically each team member will quickly state: